Iru Puli Kuzhambu - Tirunelveli Special

 Iru Puli Kuzhambu in a pot

-Being a South Indian, sambhar and kuzhambu are something that we make on regular basis.
-Different sambhars and kuzhambu are what my family makes every day, but I am an exception in that.
-I don't just cook South Indian food but we prefer to go on a good rotation around India and also the world before we come back to our cuisine.
+I don't just cook South Indian food, but we prefer to go on a good rotation around India and also the world before we come back to our cuisine.

-Having said that, I also have to admit if I see some different kind of sambhar or kuzhambu, I have to try it out right away.
+Having said that, I must also admit that if I see a different kind of sambhar or kuzhambu, I have to try it out right away.
 This iru puli kuzhambu was absolutely mouthwatering when I first saw it in Nisha's space.

 The kuzhambu was something that you don't come across often.
-The kuzhambu usually has the sourness from tamarind with the exception of Mor Kuzhambu that gets its sourness from sour buttermilk.
+The kuzhambu usually has the sourness from tamarind, except for Mor Kuzhambu, which gets its sourness from sour buttermilk.

 Iru Puli Kuzhambu in a kadai